-The Goals of research was to find out which apps existed, what was successful about them and how to make taking care of plants easy.
-With User interviews the goal was to find not only why people have a hard time taking care of their plants, and the different ways they feel overwhelmed by the task, but to also find out what did motivate them to get things done.
+The Goals of my research were to find out which apps existed, what was successful about them and how to make taking care of plants easy.
+With User interviews, the goal was to find not only why people have a hard time taking care of their plants, and the different ways they feel overwhelmed by the task, but to also find out what did motivate them to get things done.

-Competitive Analysis comparing features of plant care apps as well as task monitoring and game apps.
-User interviews were conducted in person as well as through video chat so that I could jump to questions I wanted to ask as the natural conversation flowed, as well as ask additional questions when something new and interesting was said.
+I conducted a competitive analysis comparing features of currently available plant care apps, as well as task managing and game apps.
+User interviews were conducted, in person as well as through video chat.
+I created a discussion guide so that I could jump to questions I wanted to ask as the natural conversation flowed, as well as ask additional questions when something new and interesting was said.
 Also, some interviewees were able to quickly show me their current garden setup.